spcl/MRAG/multirag/plot/README.md

 ## Input Format
-The data format for the json files with results is as follows:
+The data format for the JSON files with results is as follows:
 ```
 {
     "standard-rag": {